john-clark/EnderCNC/README.md

 ## The more expensive "bigger" brother of the E3CNC </div>

 **Features**
-* 12mm ROD and linear bearings
+* 12mm RODs and linear bearings
-* slightly bigger cutting area
+* Slightly bigger cutting area
-* leadscrews on all axis
+* Leadscrews on all axis
+* 2 or 3 rods on X axis.
-* more rigid
+* More rigid
 * Can easily be modified to fit 8-16mm rods

 ### MGN Version (SoonTM)